Orbit Parametrizations for K3 Surfaces: Introduction

 In fact, we will show that these K3 surfaces coming from penteracts have infinitely many automorphisms of positive entropy.
-Recall that a {\em Salem number} is a real algebraic integer $\lambda > 1$ whose conjugates other than $\lambda^{\pm 1}$ lie on the unit circle; its irreducible minimal polynomial is then called a {\em Salem polynomial} (see \cite{bams-salem} for a survey of problems involving Salem numbers). ÊThe entropy of an automorphism of a projective K3 surface is either $0$ or the logarithm of a {Salem number} \cite[\S 3]{mcmullen}, and it is an interesting question as to which Salem polynomials arise from automorphisms of K3 surfaces (see, e.g., \cite{cantat, mcmullen-glue, mcmullen, reschke}).
+Recall that a {\em Salem number} is a real algebraic integer $\lambda > 1$ whose conjugates other than $\lambda^{\pm 1}$ lie on the unit circle \footnote{We follow the convention of McMullen \cite{mcmullen}, where the set of Salem numbers includes quadratic integers with these properties.
+Another convention is to call such quadratic integers {\em Pisot numbers}.} ; its irreducible minimal polynomial is then called a {\em Salem polynomial} (see \cite{bams-salem} for a survey of problems involving Salem numbers). ÊThe entropy of an automorphism of a projective K3 surface is either $0$ or the logarithm of a {Salem number} \cite[\S 3]{mcmullen}, and it is an interesting question as to which Salem polynomials arise from automorphisms of K3 surfaces (see, e.g., \cite{cantat, mcmullen-glue, mcmullen, reschke}).

 We obtain a plethora of quadratic and quartic Salem polynomials from the automorphisms of the K3 surfaces arising from penteracts.
 In fact, we will demonstrate in \S\ref{sec:pentauts} that, for a positive proportion of natural numbers $n$, both the polynomials $x^2 - (4n^2 \pm 2)x + 1$ and $x^2 - (12n^2 \pm 2)x + 1$ arise as Salem polynomials of automorphisms of the general K3 surface in the penteract family.
 As a consequence, it follows that all real quadratic fields occur as the splitting fields of Salem polynomials of automorphisms of general K3 surfaces in this family.